cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:constructor:: public UtilizationModelStochastic(Unit unit, ContinuousDistribution prng)
    :outertype: UtilizationModelStochastic

    Instantiates a new utilization model stochastic based on a given Pseudo Random Number Generator (PRNG).
-The resource utilization history is disabled by default.
+The resource utilization history is enabled by default.

    :param unit: the \ :java:ref:`Unit`\  that determines how the resource is used (for instance, if resource usage is defined in percentage of the Vm resource or in absolute values)
    :param prng: the Pseudo Random Number Generator (PRNG) to generate utilization values